format_list_bulleted Topic Overview

 In certain situations, departments have the option, at their discretion and depending on department budgetary limits, to increase the honorarium amount to the payee in order to factor in the amount of taxes that will be withheld.
 Gross-up payments should be considered carefully, as a gross-up payment will result in an additional expense for the department and, potentially, the payee will receive the funds in the form of a tax refund when they file their required year-end tax return.
 In these cases, the amount that will be tax reportable to the individual is the total gross-up amount paid.
 A payment may be taxed at either the federal or state level, or both, depending on the amount and the residency (U.S. and California) of the payee.

-Example: The intended honorarium payment is $100.
+Example: The intended honorarium payment to a non-U.S. payee who performed services in the U.S. for the amount of $100.
 The expected federal tax is 30% and there is no state tax.

-Example: The intended honorarium payment is $2,000.
-In the applicable rows below, the expected federal tax is 30% and/or the state tax is 7%.
+Example: The intended honorarium payment to a non-U.S. payee who performed services in the U.S. for the amount of $2,000.
+In the applicable rows below, the expected federal tax is 30% and/or the state tax is 7% because it is over the California withholding threshold.

 Federal gross up